tetloose/tetloose-wp/Docs/Development/scss.md

 The only requirement here is `@import 'settings';`, this will import variables, mixins, colours, fonts and typography.

-CSS Modules will rely on this import if you want to use the application settings.
+SCSS Modules will rely on this import if you want to use the project settings.

 ### Reset